 An allergic reaction commonly occurs with products having synthetic dyes and fragrances, parabens, preservatives, sulfates and high concentrations of acids.

-In addition, cosmetics with herbal ingredients or essential oils may also cause allergy in susceptible individuals.
+In addition, cosmetics with herbal ingredients or essential oils may also cause allergies in susceptible individuals.
 In comparison to synthetic ingredients though, the incidence could be much less.

-The bottom line is, herbal cosmetics need to be patch-tested to rule out individual sensitivities.
+The bottom line is, that herbal cosmetics need to be patch-tested to rule out individual sensitivities.